krwenholz/Resume/resume.md

 July 2024 - January 2025

-Starting with Sport Sage (https://mysportsage.com), I tested startup ideas and learned about the running of a proper business.
-This included testing the latest in LLM and web technologies, soliciting user feedback, marketing, business operations, and delivering magical user experiences.
+Starting with Sport Sage, I tested several startup ideas.
+This included using the latest in LLM and web technologies, soliciting user feedback, marketing, and business operations.

 \ornamentbreak